 No matter which room you book at the Surf and Sand Resort in Laguna Beach, California, you’ll enjoy a view of the coast and your own individual patio.
 Trust us when we recommend that you pour some vino and watch the sunset in the comfort of the robe provided by the resort.
 You may find yourself wondering, “What job?”

 Tensing Pen Resort in Negril, Jamaica, offers 17 cottages that are along limestone cliffs overlooking the Caribbean Sea.
 Actually known for its treehouse cottages, the balconies on these special suites offer sea and tropical views, all meant to make you feel like you’re part of the culture and the community of the country.

 While much of California offers an ocean experience what sets apart The Inn at Newport Ranch in Fort Bragg, CA in Mendocino County is its location.
 It’s set on a 2,000-acre private preserve that has never been previously developed.
 From here, you’ll see panoramic views of the Pacific ocean, and if you’re lucky, you’ll see migrating whales, too!

 Not only will you see Umhlanga’s iconic lighthouse and the Indian Ocean from your room at The Oyster Box in Durban, South Africa, but if you’re strategic about your travel dates, you can also see a phenomenon that few know about.
 Every May through July, you can witness what’s called “the sardine run” from your room.
 What’s that?
 Kind of how it sounds: A pack of sardines run nine-miles long, attracting fishermen, dolphins, and sharks to chase them!
-Check out these gorgeous hotels that are perfect for nature lovers.

 A view worth celebrating